fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 #### Test independence-isolation principle
-We have added a test with decorator pattern implementation and we will add the remaining 2, but the last 2 are all dependent on earlier tests.
+We have added a test with decorator pattern implementation. and we will add the remaining 2, but the last 2 are all dependent on earlier tests.
 According to the test independence-isolation principle, each test should be independent and self-sufficient.